-There will be a gradual increase in your child's workload in Year 5, which we call Upper 2, as he/she progresses from the previous year.
-We will support pupils as they become more independent and responsible, for example remembering what to take home and bring to school.
+There will be a gradual increase in your child's workload in Year 5.
+We will support pupils as they become more independent and responsible.

 We will only accept applications for Year 5 (9+) entry into the school if we have spaces in that year.
 Please check with the Admissions Team before registering as the registration fee is non-refundable.

 For Year 5 (9+) entry we consider three things:

 - Entrance Assessments in English, Mathematics and Non-Verbal Reasoning

 - a confidential report form your child's current school

 Below we set out the process for applying for Year 5 (9+).
 If you have any further questions, please do not hesitate to contact the Admissions Team on 01372 822423 or email email@example.com

 Key Dates for applying for Year 5 (9+)

 |May, September and October||Open Events|

 |15 October (when child is in Year 4)||Deadline to apply|